Level crossing safety

 The Australasian Centre for Rail Innovation (ACRI) undertakes targeted, applied research and strategic analysis to solve issues raised by rail industry participants or other entities in the broader transport sector.
 This is to support and ensure continued improvement in productivity and sustainability to underpin the competitive position of the Australasian rail industry.

-ACRI’s innovation and research projects include a level crossing agreed work program, which can be obtained from the ACRI website (link is external).
+ACRI’s innovation and research projects include a level crossing agreed work program, which can be obtained from the ACRI website.